How to encrypt a PDF with & without a password

 Unfortunately, no system is perfect:

 - You have to purchase, install and set up a separate solution to encrypt your PDF documents.
-Locklizard offers reasonable and flexible pricing and setup, but it is not eliminated.
+Locklizard offers reasonable and flexible pricing and setup, but it is not free.

 - PDFs can only be opened in a separate secure viewer application, otherwise editing, printing, and screenshotting controls would not be enforceable.